w3f/polkadot-wiki-old/docs/polkadot/learn/randomness.md

 ## Resources

-- [Discussion on Randomness used in Polkadot](https://github.com/paritytech/ink/issues/57) - W3F researchers discuss the randomness in Polkadot and when it is usable and under which assumptions. <!-- TODO break this down into paragraphs above -->
+- [Discussion on Randomness used in Polkadot](https://github.com/paritytech/ink/issues/57) - W3F researchers discuss the randomness in Polkadot and when it is usable and under which assumptions.